Skip to content ↓

 When registering on ECT Manager, it's important you have accurate details of the number of terms of induction completed in former schools.

-It is always the Induction Coordinator.
+It is always the Induction Tutor.

 What email address should be provided for an ECT?